smokeml/smokeml.github.io/reviewnote.md

 Sorry~

-This link contains information that may review the identify information of the authros.
+This link contains information that may reveal the identify information of the authors.

 This link will be replaced with its real link after the double-blind review process.